NikolaJyun/matchzy-auto-tournament/docs/features/shuffle-tournament-flow-review-results.md

 > **Note**
 > All issues identified in this document have since been addressed in code and documentation.
-> For the up-to-date status, see `shuffle-tournament-implementation-verification.md` and the admin guide `guides/shuffle-tournaments.md`.
+> For the up-to-date status, see [Shuffle Tournament Implementation Verification](./shuffle-tournament-implementation-verification.md) and the admin guide [Shuffle Tournaments](../guides/shuffle-tournaments.md).

 ---